Neermita18/Neermita18/README.md

 </div>

-🔭
+🔭 ## I'm working on
 - [ ] Spatial Gene Enhancement using the integration of single cell sequences with spatial image data. <br>
-      - [ ] I'm also working on analysing the mutations of EGFR and KRAS genes in NSCLC through CT and PET scans.
+- [ ] Analysing the mutations of EGFR and KRAS genes in NSCLC through CT and PET scans.

 <!--